Liverpool provide Salah injury update after star forced off against Chelsea | Goal.com

 “We make a decision together, so he stays on but was clear when we didn’t make it in 90 minutes he has to go off.”

-And Klopp hinted that the former Chelsea and Southampton star is unlikely to feature against the Saints at St Mary's Stadium.
+And Klopp hinted that the former Chelsea and Southampton players are unlikely to feature against the Saints at St Mary's Stadium.

 “Obviously I spoke to both already after the game, both are really OK.
 All that we know is it’s not a big thing, we really came through,” he continued.